raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 good idea to help out the nouveau-devs on the other hand of course.

 This is just to point out some well-intentioned advice.
-Mainly, I want you to support the openGL(+) quadbuffering on Linux _and_ Geforces, too, and do so without letting developers having a "unlock-key" for the api.
+Mainly I want you to support the openGL(+) quadbuffering on Linux _and_ Geforces, too, and do so without letting developers having a "unlock-key" for the api.
 It's just about your shutter-glasses in the end.
 It's no secret to me (and others) how they work, neither